 Neither Jack Waterford nor I would want to give the impression that Ethel was always at loggerheads with other professionals.
-She worked closely with magistrates Clarrie Hermes and ABOVE: Ethel McGuire (second from left) with Good Samaritan Sr Placid Tait, daughter Jane Stanton and husband Kevin at Jane's graduation in 1983 at the then Signadou College.
+She worked closely with magistrates Clarrie Hermes and the Peace and a life member of Ron Cahill and her good friend, social apostolate in Canberra.

+ABOVE: Ethel McGuire (second from left) with Good Samaritan Sr Placid Tait, daughter Jane Stanton and husband Kevin at Jane's graduation in 1983 at the then Signadou College.